Jack-Portwood/Request-Dugs/README.md

 ![Imgur](https://i.imgur.com/1CfBaMg.png)
-#Initially Fetched Good Boy
+# Initially Fetched Good Boy

 ![Imgur](https://i.imgur.com/K2CfuaD.png)
-#Next Fetched Good Boy
+# Next Fetched Good Boy

-##Development Background
+## Development Background
+*Request-Dugs* was initially an excerise in refamiliarize myself with async fetch requests.
+Although is app has a simple scope it provides a gentle lift during the harder days.
+Please take some time today to *Request Dugs*.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).